wacaine/dcl-smart-items-ce/tools-ce/README.md

 | Curve type                           | Curve type is the rate at which the item rotates over time.
 For example start off slow and speed up.
 TODO LINK_TO_CURVE_TYPE_LIST |
 | Speed                                | Overall speed for which the item rotates |
 | When transition finished             | Select a whole set of new actions when this action completes |

+### Follow Path of Items

+The target item will follow a path of defined items.
+This is like move to item however you list more than one item.
+It will also not follow the path strictly but more of a curved path AND rotate the object-oriented facing forward along the path.

+### Scene Add/Remove

+Action will let you remove/add an object.
+Not the most elegant way to handle the user experience object/movement but has its uses.
+One is removed objects do not contribute to scene limitations and boost scene performance.

+### Attach To Item

+Will attach 1 item to another giving the attached item the position, rotation, scale of the target/host object.
+This is very useful to move items in one group instead of individually.

+### Detach From Item

+Will detach 1 item to another giving the attached item the position, rotation, scale of the target/host object.
+This is very useful to move items in one group instead of individually.

+### Motion Control

+Allows a player to pause, stop, resume an action